MiaoDX/hand_in_homework/English/slides.md

     - BAT
     - Didi

-* And universities all over the world.
+* And, universities all over the world.

 # So, AI is around the corner?